 She is very pleased to be a trustee for TCWF, supporting this innovative development programme which reaches out to the socially-excluded and helps them develop their own self-belief.

-Trustee – Sue Craft
+Secretary – Sue Craft

 Sue comes from a long and varied career within the private sector.
 Over the 30 years that she worked for Procter & Gamble she took on leadership roles in finance, health and safety, site facilities management and operations and is keen to bring her knowledge and process driven mind to the TCWF team.
 Since retiring, Sue has actively sought voluntary work which not only enabled her to provide help and support to people who were either vulnerable or struggling but also allowed her to use the wealth of skills she acquired during her working life.